sfc-gh-tmeacham/snowflake-propagate-column-comments/plan.md

 ## Considerations and Best Practices Implemented

+* **Hybrid Metadata Approach:** The solution uses `INFORMATION_SCHEMA` for initial table/column lookups to ensure real-time accuracy.
+However, the core lineage query must still use `SNOWFLAKE.ACCOUNT_USAGE` because the `GET_LINEAGE` function depends on it.
+This means that while the initial checks are immediate, the lineage data itself is subject to the inherent latency of the `ACCOUNT_USAGE` views (up to 90 minutes).
 * **Asynchronous Performance:** The async architecture dramatically improves performance by allowing Snowflake to process multiple columns in parallel.
 This feature requires Snowflake Enterprise Edition or higher.
 * **Correctness:** The logic correctly uses column-level lineage and filters out deleted objects from the `ACCOUNT_USAGE` views.
 * **Row Versioning Strategy:** The use of `RUN_ID` and `INSERT`-only logic provides a full, auditable history of comment suggestions over time.
 * **Deployment Best Practices:** The use of `CREATE OR REPLACE`, `COPY GRANTS`, and `EXECUTE AS OWNER` on all objects ensures that permissions are maintained and deployments are smooth, secure, and idempotent.
-* **`ACCOUNT_USAGE` Latency:** The solution relies on `ACCOUNT_USAGE` views, which have a data latency of up to 90 minutes.
-This means recent changes might not be immediately reflected.
 * **Self-Documentation:** All objects, including tables, columns, and procedures, have `COMMENT` properties to explain their purpose.

 ## Future Step: Applying the Comments